Moskvitch 412: Design

-Between 1967 and 1969, the only difference between 408 and 412 was usually a badge, placed on the rear of the car trunk lid (near the Moskvitch name or opposite), on the front fenders or on the front radiator grille.
-The badge was usually 412, but sometimes it was also 1500, depending on version and market.
+Between 1967 and 1969, the only difference between 408 and 412 was usually the badge on the trunk lid, which said "Москвич 408" or "Москвич 412" respectively.
+Some export markets had additional badges on the front fenders or the grille, or changed the badge, switching the text to Latin "Moskvich" and/or replacing the model numbers with "1360"/"1500".

-In 1969, both the 412 and the related 408 had their bodies redesigned.
-These were notable for being the first Moskvitch models to feature rectangular headlights and horizontal rear lights, which passed on to the 2138/2140 in 1976, replacing round headlights (two on ordinary models, four mainly on export models) and vertical rear lights.
-Only rear triangular turn signals remained on vestigial tailfins.
-Until then, the M-412 profited from heightened tailfins and tanned headlight lamps on export models.
-The first series Moskvich 412 (1967-1969) is quite rare today as they were more expensive and thus built in lower numbers than the 408.
-Another notable (but not unique, as it was used in other Russian cars at the time) feature were the so-called side signals, mounted on the C-pillars on some vehicles and similar to the American "opera lights".
+In the end of 1969 (November-December), both the M-412 and the related M-408 had their bodies redesigned.
+These were notable for being the first Moskvitch models to feature rectangular headlights instead of the older round units (two on domestic models, four on some export variants) and horizontal rear lights with triangular turn signal "arrows" above them on the vestigial tailfins, instead of vertical rear lights on full-fledged tailfins.
+The rectangular headlights, which were East German units manufactured by VER and shared with the Wartburg 353, were inherited by the 2138/2140 line in 1976.
+The first series Moskvich 412-(1967–1969) is quite rare today, as they were more expensive and thus built in lower numbers than the 408.
+Another notable feature, shared with the GAZ-24 Volga, were the so-called "parking signals", dual-purpose side markers (only one bulb, but with front half of the lens white and rear half red) mounted on the C-pillars on some vehicles and similar to the American "opera lights", these were discontinued early into the production of the Moskvich-2140.
 The designers "had paid real attention to passive safety," the car was crash-tested, met the standards of safety adopted by the UNECE, and received an international safety certificate as a result of almost five months of tests in France.
 It was upgraded with dual-circuit braking system with power assistance (servo), disc brakes on the front wheels since 1970 (models with front drum brakes continued to be built, but for certain markets, like western Europe, were delivered with brake discs, but even in East Europe models with brake discs at the front were available, in parallel with drum brakes versions), reinforced car-body structure, and passive safety features such as soft grip steering wheel cover, soft interior parts, seat belts, and padded dashboard.
-It was the first Moskvitch to pass safety-features tests in France, Bulgaria, Czechoslovakia, and Sweden in 1970–71, and in Western Germany in 1972.
-The modernized model, both for export and domestic market, received a factory code M-412IE (IE for "export rendition"), to mark, that it fulfils new safety requirements.
+It was the first Moskvitch to pass safety-features tests in France, Bulgaria, Czechoslovakia, and Sweden in 1970–71, and in West Germany in 1972.
+The modernized model, both for export and domestic market, received a factory code M-412IE, confirming that it fulfils new safety requirements.